-This policy is not retroactive and may not be applied for any Imperial service prior April 2001, or any local service prior to April 2004.
-This policy was updated at the Imperial Estates meeting of March 2007.
-See Appendix A. Policy Changes: Limitation on Granting of DI's for Service also Minister and Guideline for Doing So on page 23.
+This policy is not retroactive and may not be applied for any Imperial service prior April, 2001 or any local service prior to April, 2004.
+This policy was updated at the Imperial Estates meeting of March, 2007.
+(See: Appendix A.15.
+Limitation on Granting of DI's for Service also Minister and Guideline for Doing So.)